VipulUpadhye/DeepLearning-Coursera-Specialization/README.md

-# DeepLearning-Coursera-Specialization-
+# DeepLearning Coursera Specialization
-Full course from Andrew Ng's Deeplearning.ai specialization
+Full course from Prof. Andrew Ng's Deeplearning.ai specialization.

+# Disclaimer:
+The files are for educational references only.
+Please do not copy and paste the code from these files for the graded assignments.